mitranim/mitranim.github.io/templates/posts/doom-eternal-impressions.md

 # Aesthetics and Narrative

 **Maykr architecture** feels like a careful mix of Tenno, Orokin, and Sentient stuff from Warframe.
-I wonder if ID artists got influenced by it.
+I wonder if IDS artists got influenced by those.

 **Quake**.
 Aesthetically, Doom Eternal is mixed with Quake thanks to the Sentinel architecture, which combines gothic themes with high tech.
-They also call portals "slipgates", which is lifted straight out of Quake.
+They also call portals "slipgates", which is lifted straight from Quake.
 Historically, Doom's aesthetic was a stark contrast between spacefaring high tech and demonic magics.
 Doom Eternal blurs all the lines.
 YMMV; I suppose in the absense of single-player Quake games, we got Doom Eternal which is both Doom _and_ Quake.

 # Nitpicks